Abelian varieties not isogenous to Jacobians over global fields: Introduction

 \end{enumerate}

 We overcome the second difficulty by insisting that the curve has maximal monodromy by using Lefschetz theorems in conjunction with Bertini-style theorems due to Poonen and Charles-Poonen.
-The first difficulty is the main one, and our idea in overcoming it is to use \emph{hypersymmetric} abelian varieties (see Definition \ref{hypersymmetricabvars} for the definition).
+Indeed, if $C$ has maximal monodromy, then $\tau(C)$ is itself irreducible (this is well known, but we include a proof in Section 5 for completeness - see Proposition \ref{prop:heckeirreducible}).
+The first difficulty is therefore the main one, and our idea in overcoming it is to use \emph{hypersymmetric} abelian varieties (see Definition \ref{hypersymmetricabvars} for the definition).
 The $p$-power Hecke orbit of a hypersymmetric point consists of points defined over the same field as the original point (similar in spirit to the prime-to-$p$ Hecke orbit of a supersingular point).
 In particular, the orbit of a hypersymmetric point under $p$-power isogenies is finite.

-This prevents 'escape to infinity' and allows us to impose certain local conditions on this whole finite set at once, which we can then control.
-To impose our local conditions, we use the billinear structure on the tangent space (and in fact the entire formal neighborhood) inherited from the Serre-Tate co-ordinates to isolate certain favored directions which behave stably under $p$-power isogenies.
+This prevents `escape to infinity' and allows us to impose certain local conditions on this entire finite set all at once, which we can then control.
+To impose our local conditions, we use the bilinear structure on the tangent space (and in fact the entire formal neighborhood) inherited from the Serre-Tate co-ordinates to isolate certain favored directions which behave stably under $p$-power isogenies.

+We remark that in an unpublished preprint, Poonen is able to establish the existence of an abelian variety over a global function field not isogenous by a \emph{prime-to-}$p$ isogeny to any Jacobian.
+His method relies on a careful analysis of the $p$-adic geometry of prime-to-$p$ Hecke operators on $\cA_g$.